-Findings: This procedure is not applicable as the Court has no outstanding debt.
+Findings: This procedure is not applicable to this entity.

-12) Fraud Notice21
+12) Fraud Notice

 A. Obtain a listing of misappropriations of public funds and assets during the fiscal period and management's representation that the listing is complete.
 Select all misappropriations on the listing, obtain supporting documentation, and observe that the entity reported the misappropriation(s) to the legislative auditor and the district attorney of the parish in which the entity is domiciled as required by R.S.
 24:523.